 What is young India’s take on love and relationships?

 They don’t feel guilty about falling in love!
 They know it is most natural to be in a relationship and to have sex.

 Arranged matches or love, what do you think is more prevalent?

-Love marriages, arranged marriages, you find those running neck-to-neck.
+Love marriages arranged marriages, you find that running neck-to-neck.
 Did you know in some rural communities, the young are encouraged to sleep with someone so that they have first-hand knowledge of sex, instead of being shocked by what comes after the ceremony?
 Urban India is getting bolder and is with it especially when it comes to sex.
 Progressive families are fine with love marriages but more traditional communities want their children to have arranged marriages.